-Lombardi (who was also general manger) acquired that pick from the Pittsburgh Steelers in exchange for offensive tackle Lloyd Voss and defensive end Tony Jeter.
+Lombardi (who was also general manger) acquired that pick from the Pittsburgh Steelers in exchange for defensive tackle Lloyd Voss and tight end/defensive end Tony Jeter.

 The Packers also had another selection in the first round in 1967, which was their own pick, and the Packers selected quarterback Don Horn of San Diego State with pick No. 25 in the first round.

 In all, the Packers had six players from that draft make the team in 1967.
 They were Hyland and Horn obviously, as well as linebacker Jim Flanigan of Pittsburgh (second round), cornerback John Rowser of Michigan (third round), running back/kick returner Travis Williams of Arizona State (fourth round) and wide receiver Claudis James of Jackson State (14th round).

 Two other draft picks were put on the taxi squad (like the current day practice squad) that season.
 They were wide receiver Dave Dunaway of Duke (second round) and center Jay Bachman of Cincinnati (fifth round).

 Another rookie who was part of that draft class was cornerback Mike Bass, who was selected in 12th round out of Michigan.
 Lombardi ended up selling Bass to the Detroit Lions that training camp.